joseTamezPena/Finite-Particles/README.md

 ![Rotation Curve](Galaxies/SPARC/DensityProfiles/NGC7331.jpg)

-The evaluation of the 22 galaxies implies that there is no need for Dark mater:
+The evaluation of the 22 galaxies implies that there is no need for dark matter for the explanation of the rotation curves:

 ![](images/clipboard-4116685001.png)